-- 2. Lone Pine notifies Canada of its intent to bring an arbitration on behalf of its wholly owned subsidiary, Lone Pine Resources Canada Ltd. (the "Enterprise"), under Article 1117 of the NAFTA for the arbitrary, capricious, and illegal revocation of the Enterprise's valuable right to mine for oil and gas under the St. Lawrence River by the Government of Quebec without due process, without compensation, and with no cognizable public purpose.
-Canada is responsible for Quebec's acts under the NAFTA and applicable principles of international law. - 3.
+- 11. Lone Pine submits this arbitration on behalf of the Enterprise under Article 1117 of the NAFTA, for the arbitrary, capricious, and illegal revocation of the Enterprise's valuable right to mine for oil and gas under the St. Lawrence River by the Government of Quebec without due process, without compensation, and with no cognizable public purpose.
+The Government of Canada is responsible for Quebec's acts under the NAFTA and applicable principles of international law. - 12.
 Between 2006 and 2011, Lone Pine, the Enterprise, and their predecessors expended millions of dollars and considerable time and resources in Quebec to obtain the necessary permits and approvals from the Government of Quebec to mine for oil and gas in the province of Quebec, including beneath the St. Lawrence River.
-Suddenly, and without any prior consultation or notice, the Government of Quebec introduced Bill 18 into the National Assembly on May 12, 2011 to suspend all exploration for oil and gas in the province (except for the purposes of scientific studies onshore).
-Bill 18 also purported to revoke all permits pertaining to oil and gas resources beneath the St. Lawrence River without a penny of compensation. - 4.
-Over the course of the following month, Lone Pine and the Enterprise attempted to discuss the matter with the Government of Quebec in order to determine the reasons for the revocation of the permits with a view to finding a mutually acceptable solution.
-Those efforts were repeatedly rebuffed, and on June 10, 2011 - less than a month after Bill 18 was introduced into the National Assembly - the Act was quietly and quickly passed, receiving Royal Assent on June 13, 2011.
+Suddenly, and without any prior consultation or notice, the Government of Quebec introduced Bill 18 into the Quebec National Assembly on May 12, 2011 to revoke all permits pertaining to oil and gas resources beneath the St. Lawrence River without a penny of compensation.

+- 13. Over the course of the following month, Lone Pine and the Enterprise attempted to discuss the matter with the Government of Quebec in order to determine the reasons for the revocation of the permits with a view to finding a mutually acceptable solution.
+Those efforts were repeatedly rebuffed, and on June 10, 2011 less than a month after Bill 18 was introduced into the National Assembly the Act was quietly and quickly passed, receiving Royal Assent on June 13, 2011.
 Neither Lone Pine nor the Enterprise were given any meaningful opportunity to be heard, any notice that the Act would be passed, or provided any reason or basis for the outright revocation of the Enterprise's permits relating to oil and gas below the St. Lawrence River.
-All they were told was that the Act was "a political decision," and that nothing could be done to prevent it from being passed.

-- 5. The Act is a clear violation of Canada's obligations under Chapter Eleven of the NAFTA, including Canada's obligation under Article 1105 to accord U.S. investors with "treatment in accordance with international law, including fair and equitable treatment and full protection and security," and also of Canada's obligation under Article 1110 not to expropriate investments of U.S. investors without a public purpose, without due process, and without the payment of compensation.
-Moreover, Lone Pine and the Enterprise have suffered significant damages as a result of Canada's violation of Chapter Eleven of the NAFTA. - 6.
+All they were told was that the Act was "a political decision," and that nothing could be done to prevent it from being passed. - 14.
+The Act is a clear violation of Canada's obligations under Chapter Eleven of the NAFTA, including Canada's obligation under Article 1105 to accord U.S. investors with "treatment in accordance with international law, including fair and equitable treatment and full protection and security," and also of Canada's obligation under Article 1110 not to expropriate investments of U.S. investors without a public purpose, without due process, and without the payment of compensation. - 15.
+Lone Pine and the Enterprise have suffered significant damages as a result of Canada's violation of Chapter Eleven of the NAFTA.
 The foregoing violations are set forth in greater detail below, together with the underlying facts.

-It is Lone Pine's hope that this dispute can be resolved amicably through consultation and negotiation.
-However, if such consultation and negotiation is unsuccessful, Lone Pine will pursue arbitration under Chapter Eleven of the NAFTA for all remedies available to it and the Enterprise under law.
+2. The Claimant and the Enterprise